VSainteuf/pytorch-psetae/README.md

 #### Re-use

-- You can use the [pre-trained weights]() in the `inference.py` script to produce predictions on our dataset or your own, provided that it is formatted as per the indications below.
+- You can use the [pre-trained weights](http://recherche.ign.fr/llandrieu/TAE/PSETAE-PreTrainedWeights.zip) in the `inference.py` script to produce predictions on our dataset or your own, provided that it is formatted as per the indications below.
+You will need to pass the path to the unzipped folder containing the weights with the `--weight_dir` argument. (*do not* uncompress the `model.pth.tar` files as the script takes care of this.)

 - The two components of our model (the PSE and the TAE) are implemented as stand-alone pytorch nn.Modules (in `pse.py` and `tae.py`) and can be used for other applications.